Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAmericanEngine.rst

                          \sum(E_i)\   \sum(S_iE_i)\ \sum(S_i^2E_i)\ \sum(E_i^2) \\
                         \end{bmatrix}

   It is evident that some elements are the same.
-After removing duplicated elements, the following 9 elements of :math:`B` are stored to DDR/HBM each timestep:
+After removing duplicated elements, the following nine elements of :math:`B` are stored to DDR/HBM each timestep:

   .. math::
       B_{save} = \begin{bmatrix}